-Focus on one room at a time, one area of the room at a time, one surface or drawer at a time.
-You can choose a couple minutes each day or dedicate a chunk of time to do so in your calendar.
+Focus on one room at a time, one area of the room at a time, one surface, or one drawer at a time.
+You can choose a couple of minutes each day or dedicate a chunk of time to do so in your calendar.
 Sort through your items and categorize whether you need them or not to avoid hoarding items.
 A popular method that swept our nation away last year was the KonMari method created by celebrity author and professional organizer, Marie Kondo.
 Her method gently guides you to ask yourself if the item you possess actually sparks joy within you.
 If it does not, give it away.
 The absence of it will add calmness to your space and peace to your mind.

-Decluttering promotes better sleep.
+Decluttering Your Space promotes better sleep.

 Manage your storage space.